96boards/documentation/consumer/dragonboard/dragonboard820c/installation/board-recovery.md

 * Power off the board and make sure no USB cable is plugged into the board
 * Set switch S1 to `ON,OFF,OFF,ON`.
 If you have a P1 board (very unlikely) you need to set to `ON,ON,OFF,ON`.
-* Connect the debug UART / serial console to your Linux PC, if not done already
 * Connect the micro USB cable (J4) between the Linux PC and the board
-* Open UART/serial console
 * Power on the device

 ### Flashing the device